bndiep/bndiep/README.md

 My name is Bach!
 I am a full stack web developer!

-- 🔭 I’m currently working on my portfolio and a Pokédex app using React.js and Styled Components.
+- 🔭 I’m currently working on a Pokédex app using React.js and Styled Components and a Mintbean.io learn-a-thon social media site.
-- 🌱 I’m currently learning Tailwind CSS (it's great btw) and Vue.js.
+- 🌱 I’m currently learning Tailwind CSS, TypeScript, and MongoDB.
 - 👯 I’m looking to collaborate on any good first issue open source projects here on GitHub!
 - 🤔 I’m looking for help with all new tech that I am unfamiliar with!
 - 💬 Ask me about what my name means in Vietnamese and how to pronounce it in all the ways.